Theoretical approaches to literature and art history

 narratives and apocalyptic figuration in Medieval beast literature

-narrative structures and the construction of kingship in Old French epic and Medieval and Renaissance analogues
+narrative construction in Old French epic and Medieval and Renaissance analogues

 issues in modernism